-The Employment Lands and Economy Review is scheduled to take place in two phases:
+The Employment Lands and Economy Review took place in two phases:

 Spring 2019 - winter 2020

 Identifying economic challenges, demand scenarios, and gap analysis